 1/2 t. salt

 1. In a heavy, medium saucepan, whisk egg yolks and maple syrup until well-combined.
 Whisk in cream and half and half.
-Cook over medium heat, 10-15 min., until a custard forms on the back of a spoon but a swiped finger leaves a clean line.
+Cook over medium heat about 25 min. until a custard forms on the back of a spoon but a swiped finger leaves a clean line (about 170 degrees).
 Stir in salt and strain into an airtight container.
 Chill overnight or at least 6 hours.

 2. Churn in ice cream maker according to manufacturer's instructions.
 Return to airtight container and freeze at least 3 hours before serving.